top of page

 Magic Wand DPN Stitch Keeper

-Avoid stitches slipping off your double pointed needles (DPNs) whenever your knitting project isn’t being worked on with this simple, quick to crochet magic wand stitch keeper.
-An advertisement free, printable pdf file for this pattern is also available.
+Avoid stitches slipping off your double pointed needles (DPNs) whenever your knitting project isn’t being worked on with this simple, quick to crochet, magic wand style stitch keeper.

 Requirements